hbredin/TristouNet/README.md

 >>> print('EER = {eer:.2f}%'.format(eer=100*eer))
 ```

+Baseline results with BIC and Gaussian divergence on the same experimental
+protocol can be obtained with `same_different_experiment_baseline.py`.
+See file header for usage instructions.

 ## Speaker change detection

 For convenience, this script is also available in `speaker_change_detection.py`.
+See file header for usage instructions.

 ```python
 # for reproducibility